 2. You can improve your mental health by going for a swim

-Swimming isn’t just great for the body—its effects also extend to the mind.
+The benefits of swimming aren’t just great for the body—the modality’s effects also extend to the mind.
 A study published in the journal Perceptual and Motor Skills found college students who attended swim classes regularly experienced better moods than those who didn’t.
 Whether you’re having a down day and are in need of a pick-me-up or are going through a rough time in life, heading over to the pool and doing some laps could improve your mental health.

 3. Swimming can make you a better runner